What Is IoT And The Era of Interconnectedness?

 IoT sensors can replace manual inspections with automatic checks of variables that are critical to the quality.
 That will cut the time and resources dedicated to QMS.

 In addition, environmental sensors can continuously monitor conditions critical to quality and alert prior to any obstacles.

 Industrial IoT enables manufacturers to correctly measure the overall equipment effectiveness (OEE) and overall process effectiveness (OPE) in real-time.

 These metrics help identify and fix the causes of unplanned downtime.
-Most importantly, it will allow maintenance of machines even before something goes wrong.
+Most importantly, it will allow the maintenance of machines even before something goes wrong.